How Much Do Professional Packers Charge?

 How to hire professional packers

-• Does not perform a survey or walk-through of your home to estimate packing services
+• Do not perform a survey or walk-through of your home to estimate packing services

 • Does not provide an itemized estimate of the charges